JWKennington/JWKennington.github.io/content/pages/texts-physics.md

 ##### [Griffiths - _Introduction to Electrodynamics_](https://amzn.to/2LjSvF7) (I)

 Standard undergraduate level text on E&M, frequently used for upper-division courses on electricity and magnetism.
 Interestingly, doesn't include much on circuits.
-New edition has a chapter about symmetries and conserved quantities, a nice introduction to Noethers theorem.

 ##### [Jackson - _Classical Electrodynamics_](https://amzn.to/2PO7rdk) (A)